 Anyway, a long day of traveling got us to St. John’s Yacht Harbor.

-From there, an Uber got us to a really satisfying Italian joint.
+From there, an Uber got us to a really satisfying Italian joint and the neighboring brewery.
 The girls just stopped by for the night on their way to Eckerd.
 Tomorrow we’ll see Doug’s old friends Greg and Mary Jane.
 Very happy times.